H-2A Program

 The Office of Foreign Labor Certification is making available program factsheets displaying key selected statistics about each of our major immigration programs.
 These factsheets include cumulative information and are updated on a quarterly basis.

-Previous Years can be found at this link (scroll to the bottom of the page).
+Previous years, along with other data on the H-2A program can be found at this link (scroll to the H-2A section and bottom of page for Fact Sheets).

 Resources for those considering or already participating in the H-2A Program: